- Why TCI?

 Can you walk us through an impactful student experience involving TCI?

 In 7th grade, we cover the U.S. Constitution.
 This unit tends to come with added anxiety for the students because it is a graduation requirement.
 While doing the political convention in class, the students take on the role of delegates to “act out” the Constitutional Convention and the three compromises.
 I set up my room in the dark with candles on each desk and quill pens for each student.
 The fact that the students feel like they have traveled back in time and are actively engaged makes them forget that it is a constitution unit.
 Please take a look at my Twitter to see pictures and videos of this lesson as well as how I use TCI throughout the school year!

 What online tools in our platform do you find helpful?

 I use almost all the online tools.
 Daily, we are on the online lessons and students are using this for their notes.
-One of my favorites are the online lesson games.
+One of my favorites is the online lesson games.
 I use this as a great review for students after we have completed the lesson.